bhargavvarmasagi/GDP-Team04/README.md

 Checked some of the requirements in iteration 1 document for modification: (9/23/2024) Looked at the functional requirements for the following areas in order to identify areas for improvement: Store Catalog, Online Ordering, Payment Handling, Order Tracking and Shipment Status, Order Status Updates, and Data Security.
 Added a new functional requirement for displaying Order History to provide users with previous order details.

+Analysis on Functional Requirements List (Iteration 2): (09/23/2024) Refined the functional requirements list based on client feedback.
+Updated system specifications using RFC 2119-compliant language.
+Organized requirements into mandatory (SHALL), recommended (SHOULD), and optional (MAY) categories.
+Added new requirements for system behavior and constraints.